rqlite/rqlite/DOC/DATA_API.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 Time is measured in seconds.
 If you do not want timings, do not pass `timings` as a URL parameter.

 ## Querying Data
 Querying data is easy.
-The most important thing to know is that, by default, queries must go through the leader node.
+The most important thing to know is that, by default, queries must be sent to the leader node.

 For a single query simply perform a HTTP GET on the `/query` endpoint, setting the query statement as the query parameter `q`: